Is Indonesia Worth Visiting? Everything You Need to Know

 Indonesian Sim card for your Indonesia Holiday - The Best Advice to Know Before you go Happy Irish Wanderers

-We went to a local GraPARI-Telkomsel store, which was luckily a walk away from where we were staying.
-We purchased a Telkomsel sim (we just bought one sim – with 50GB with can hotspot the other person and we’ll always had good WiFi at our accommodations).
+We went to a local GraPARI-Telkomsel store in Surabaya, which was luckily a walk away from where we were staying.
+We purchased a Telkomsel sim (we just bought one sim – with 50GB with can hotspot the other person and we always had good WiFi at our accommodations).

-By choosing this option, we ended up getting 50GB for 5.80 Euro (100k) plus a sim for 60cent (10k).
-This is just an example that if you are not happy with the initial price then hold out and ask around.
+By choosing this option, we ended up getting 50GB for 5.80 euros (100k) plus a sim for 60 cents (10k).
+This is just an example that if you are not happy with the initial price of a SIM card during your travels, then hold out and ask around.

-*To purchase a SIM card, you will generally need to provide identification so don’t forget your passport!
+To purchase a SIM card in Indonesia, you will generally need to provide identification so don’t forget your passport!

 12 – What Packing Essentials Do You Need for Your Indonesia Holiday?

-This Indonesia Holiday packing list is the same list we recommend for the majority of our travels.
+This Indonesia travel packing list is the same list we recommend for the majority of our travels in Asia.

 • Dry bag – for those snorkeling/island tour days.